WellingtonCarneiroBarbosa/personal-finances/README.md

     P.S: If there is a error, just compile the assets again

-6. Enable ide helpers - You should install [Laravel Ide Helper Plugin](https://marketplace.visualstudio.com/items?itemName=georgykurian.laravel-ide-helper&ssr=false#review-details)
+6. OPTIONAL: If you gonna develop, I recommend enabling the ide's helpers - You should install [Laravel Ide Helper Plugin](https://marketplace.visualstudio.com/items?itemName=georgykurian.laravel-ide-helper&ssr=false#review-details)

     `php artisan ide-helper:generate`